vmware-tanzu/sonobuoy/docs/enhancements/streamlined-templates.md

 ### Proposal 2

-In this scenario, the user provides a valid Kubernetes API Document.
+In this scenario, the user provides a (templated) valid Kubernetes API Document.

 ```yaml
 apiVersion: v1